LimePoint/opschain/docs/getting_started.md

 - Linux - the latest Docker release
 - Windows Subsystem for Linux - the latest Docker release (installed in the WSL environment)

-### Clone the OpsChain Release Repository
+### Clone the OpsChain release repository

-Clone the [OpsChain Release repository](https://github.com/LimePoint/opschain-release) to your local machine using your preferred Git client.
+Clone the [OpsChain release repository](https://github.com/LimePoint/opschain-release) to your local machine using your preferred Git client.

 ```bash
 git clone https://github.com/LimePoint/opschain-release